 Mud Bay Park

-Visit Mud Bay Park's waterfront for a chance to see shorebirds in Canada's #1 Important Bird Area.
+Explore the waterfront trails for a chance to see shorebirds in Canada's top Important Bird Area.

 Make a day out of your visit to Mud Bay Park and explore further!
 Continue along the Dyke Trail to follow 20 kilometres of shoreline all the way to Boundary Bay Regional Park in Delta.

 Improvements are also being planned for Mud Bay Park as part of the Mud Bay Nature-based Foreshore Enhancements Setback Dyke project.
 This project is part of the first phase of implementation of the Coastal Flood Adaptation Strategy (CFAS).

 The City is exploring the option of moving the existing perimeter dyke (and park trail) further inland, and adapting the area between the existing perimeter dyke and the new dyke into a coastal marsh.
 See more information on Mud Bay Nature-based Foreshore Enhancements.